 I am presently a research assistant and Ph.D. candidate in the construction materials area of the Civil and Environmental Engineering Department at the University of Illinois at Urbana-Champaign.
 Prior to Illinois, I finished my undergraduate work at the University of California, Berkeley.

-My current dissertation research focuses on the durability of precast concrete railroad crossties against cyclical freezing and thawing damage.
-My work assesses the stability of chemically entrained air bubbles (which mitigates freezing-thawing damage) in low-yield stress, high viscosity concrete mixtures that are subjected to extended vibration times.
-I am also conducting a field study of instrumented crossties to better understand and predict moisture and temperature gradients inside of a crosstie as a function of external weather conditions.
-The outcome of this research has the potential to impact standard concrete practice with new guidelines for vibration of fresh concrete that can ensure longer-lasting infrastructure.
+My dissertation focuses on the durability of precast concrete railroad crossties against cyclical freezing and thawing damage.
+My research assesses the stability of chemically entrained air bubbles (which mitigates freezing-thawing damage) in low-yield stress, high viscosity concrete mixtures that are subjected to extended vibration times.
+My research also includes a field study of instrumented crossties to better understand and predict moisture and temperature gradients inside of a crosstie as a function of external weather conditions.
+The outcome of these two thrusts has the potential to impact standard concrete practice with new guidelines for vibration of fresh concrete that can ensure longer-lasting infrastructure in wintry environments.

 Some of my past research includes developing field-testing techniques of concrete pavements, controlling setting times in Geopolymer concrete, and evaluating fast-set repair materials on partial-depth repairs.